symfony-fr/symfony-docs-fr/book/page_creation.rst

 .. note::

-   While we'll cover the basics here, an entire chapter is devoted to the topic of :doc:`/book/bundles`.
+   While you'll learn the basics here, an entire cookbook entry is devoted to the organization and best practices of :doc:`bundles</cookbook/bundles/best_practices>`.

 A bundle is simply a structured set of files within a directory that implement a single feature.
-You might create a BlogBundle, a ForumBundle or a bundle for user management (many of these exist already as open source bundles).
-Each directory contains everything related to that feature, including PHP files, templates, stylesheets, Javascripts, tests and anything else.
+You might create a ``BlogBundle``, a ``ForumBundle`` or a bundle for user management (many of these exist already as open source bundles).
+Each directory contains everything related to that feature, including PHP files, templates, stylesheets, JavaScripts, tests and anything else.
 Every aspect of a feature exists in a bundle and every feature lives in a bundle.